maartenwodan/tasksoup/syncgithub/README.md

 Future
 ======

+ - Full team support, now only works correctly for one team.
+ - Full assignee support, waiting for github api to come out of beta.
- - Sync priority with github prio's.
+ - Sync priority with github prio's (or labels).
  - Sync usernames, contact can be @username if a map exists.
 Requires username mapping.
  - Sync Progress with whatever (zenhub?).